Giancarlo Stanton Preview, Player Props: Yankees vs. Nationals

 - The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have a 4.94 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.91 team ERA ranks 27th across all MLB pitching staffs.

-- The Nationals surrender the most home runs in baseball (189 total, 1.5 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (190 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.